-We have had a pair of orioles using our feeder for a number of years.
+At one house we lived in, a pair of Baltimore Orioles used our feeder for a number of years.

-The male always brings the young with him to the feeder when they are old enough.
+The male always brought the young with him to the feeder when they were old enough.

-As mentioned above some oriole feeders have bee guards built-into the feeding ports, which is a very fine feature for keeping bees alive and out of your syrup.
+Some oriole feeders have bee guards built into the feeding ports, which is a very fine feature for keeping bees alive and out of your syrup.

-hanging it back up.
-(One of the greatest causes of dripping nectar feeders is tightening them too far after filling them.
+One of the greatest causes of dripping nectar feeders is tightening them too far after filling them.
 Try to stop when you feel it catch.
-Resist the urge to give it one more turn to tighten it up a little more.
-Tightening too far can cause the threads to leak.)
+Resist the urge to give it one extra turn to tighten it up a little more.
+Tightening too far can cause the threads to leak.

 So if you want to purchase a nectar feeder for both types of birds to use then avoid one that has bee guards.

-But better still purchase one feeder suitable for Hummingbirds and one for the Orioles.
+But, better still, purchase one feeder suitable for Hummingbirds and one for Orioles.